DavidAslanyan/AWS-Certified-Solutions-Architect-Associate-Sandbox/EC2.md

 - Reserve compute capacity in a specific Availability Zone (AZ).
 - Can be reserved for any duration.
 - Ensures capacity is available when needed.

+# Elastic IP (EIP)

+By default, when you **stop** and then **start** an EC2 instance, its **public IP address may change**.

+If you need a permanent public IP address, you can use an **Elastic IP (EIP)**.

+## Key Characteristics

+- An Elastic IP is a **static public IPv4 address**.
+- You own the IP until you explicitly release (delete) it.
+- An Elastic IP can be attached to **only one EC2 instance at a time**.
+- You can quickly remap an Elastic IP from one instance to another, making it useful for failover scenarios.

+## Limits

+- By default, each AWS account can have **up to 5 Elastic IP addresses**.
+- You can request a quota increase from AWS if needed.

+## Best Practices

+Try to avoid using Elastic IPs whenever possible because they often indicate poor architecture.

+Instead, consider:

+- Using a dynamic public IP with a DNS record pointing to it.
+- Using an **Elastic Load Balancer (ELB)** so clients connect to the load balancer instead of directly to an EC2 instance.

+---

+# Placement Groups

+Placement Groups allow you to control **how EC2 instances are physically placed** within AWS infrastructure.

+There are three placement strategies.

+## 1. Cluster Placement Group

+- Places instances close together.
+- All instances are located in a **single Availability Zone (AZ)**.
+- Provides **low network latency** and **high network throughput**.

+### Best For

+- High-performance computing (HPC)
+- Big data workloads
+- Applications requiring very fast communication between instances

+---

+## 2. Spread Placement Group

+- Places instances on **different underlying hardware**.
+- Reduces the risk of multiple instances failing due to hardware failure.
+- Maximum of **7 instances per Availability Zone**.

+### Best For

+- Critical applications where high availability is important.

+---

+## 3. Partition Placement Group

+- Divides instances across multiple **partitions**.
+- Each partition uses a different set of racks and hardware.
+- Can scale to **hundreds of EC2 instances**.

+### Best For

+Large distributed systems such as:

+- Hadoop
+- Cassandra
+- Kafka

+---

+# Elastic Network Interface (ENI)

+An **Elastic Network Interface (ENI)** is a virtual network card that exists inside a **Virtual Private Cloud (VPC)**.

+## An ENI Can Have

+- One primary private IPv4 address
+- One or more secondary private IPv4 addresses
+- One Elastic IP for each private IPv4 address
+- One public IPv4 address
+- One or more Security Groups
+- A MAC address

+## Features

+- Can be created independently of an EC2 instance.
+- Can be attached or detached from EC2 instances at any time.
+- Useful for failover by moving the network interface to another instance.
+- Bound to a specific **Availability Zone (AZ)**.

+---

+# EC2 Hibernate

+Normally, EC2 instances support two lifecycle actions.

+## Stop

+- Instance shuts down.
+- Root EBS volume is preserved.
+- RAM contents are lost.

+## Terminate

+- Instance is permanently deleted.
+- Root EBS volume is deleted (if configured to do so).
+- All RAM contents are lost.

+## What Happens During Startup?

+### First Boot

+- Operating system boots.
+- EC2 User Data script runs.
+- Applications start.

+### Later Boots

+- Operating system boots.
+- Applications start.
+- Caches are rebuilt and services initialize, which can take time.

+---

+# EC2 Hibernate

+Hibernate allows an EC2 instance to resume exactly where it left off.

+Instead of shutting down completely:

+- The contents of RAM are saved to the encrypted root EBS volume.
+- The operating system is not fully restarted.
+- Applications continue from the previous state.

+## Advantages

+- Much faster startup time.
+- Preserves the contents of memory (RAM).
+- Avoids lengthy application initialization.

+## Under the Hood

+- RAM is written to a file on the **encrypted root EBS volume**.
+- The root volume **must** be an encrypted EBS volume.

+## Common Use Cases

+- Long-running computations
+- Preserving application state in memory
+- Applications that require significant startup time

+---

+# EC2 Hibernate Requirements

+## Supported Instance Families

+Examples include:

+- C3, C4, C5
+- I3
+- M3, M4
+- R3, R4
+- T2, T3
+- And many newer supported families

+## Requirements

+- RAM must be **less than 150 GB**.
+- Bare metal instances are **not supported**.
+- Supported operating systems include:
+  - Amazon Linux 2
+  - Linux AMIs
+  - Ubuntu
+  - RHEL
+  - CentOS
+  - Windows
+- Root volume must:
+  - Be an encrypted EBS volume
+  - Not be an Instance Store volume
+  - Be large enough to store the RAM contents

+## Pricing Options Supported

+Hibernate works with:

+- On-Demand Instances
+- Reserved Instances
+- Spot Instances

+## Limitation

+An EC2 instance **cannot remain hibernated for more than 60 days**.